mmurphy2/slackbuilds/README.md

 3. Source files in the DOWNLOAD and DOWNLOAD\_x86\_64 entries may be renamed upon download by prefixing them with the base filename, followed by two colons (::), followed by the URL (no spaces in any single download entry).

+Note that the current build script format is not up to date with some of the common SlackBuild features as of 15.0-RC3.
+I need to write a replacement for my build system first.